-First a volunteer will contact you to get an idea of the threat you are facing so we can formulate a plan of action.
+First, a volunteer will contact you to get an idea of the threat you are facing so we can formulate a plan of action.
 Every case is different, so please divulge as much information you are comfortable telling us.
-Please understand the more we know then the more we can help you.
-We may ask if the abuser is the father/mother of your children, do they have visitation rights, are they a threat to leave the country, what is the history of abuse, do they have access to the home, is there a restraining order, have you told others, and other questions so we can get a better read on the situation.
+We may ask if the abuser is the father/mother of your children, if they have visitation rights, if they may leave the country, the history of abuse, if they have access to the home, if is there a restraining order, if have you told others- so we can get a better read on the situation.

-Then we will schedule a day and time to come to your home.
-We strive to do this as soon as we can, preferably withing several days.
+Next we will schedule a day and time to come to your home.
+We strive to do this as soon as we can.
 We ask that you make every effort to clear your schedule to accommodate us.
-We ask that you hold off on any other prior engagements so you can fully devote your attention to the security solutions we put in your home, the safety planning we conduct, and the self-protection phase.
-If you have children it would be helpful if someone watches them during the visit or they have something to do while we are there.
-We never say why we are there in front of the children (often we just say we’re a security company) If you would like your children to participate, we fully encourage that.
+If you have children it would be helpful if someone watched them during the visit or they have something to do while we are there.
+We never say why we are there in front of children, however If you would like them to participate, we fully encourage that.

-When we arrive at your home, we conduct a security assessment and walk-through of your home.
-We are looking for vulnerable areas your abuser may try to exploit to gain entry.
-Then we install different security solutions such as alarms, door security bars, cameras, etc. It is HIGHLY recommended you familiarize yourself with each item and use it daily.
-We understand this may be difficult at first, as it calls for a change of habit…..but these new habits will keep you safe.
-We will discuss each security solution with you and show you how to use each one.
+When we arrive at your home, we conduct a security assessment and walk-through.
+We look for vulnerable areas your abuser may try to exploit to gain entry.
+Then we install security solutions such as alarms, door security bars, cameras, etc. It is HIGHLY recommended you familiarize yourself with each item and use it daily.

 Lastly, we practice some basic self-defense tactics.
-Strikes, breaking free from chokes, pepper spray training with fake pepper spray before we give the real spray, and taser training.
 We practice what to do in the event your abuser breaks in or confronts you on the street.
 We understand how this may re-trigger trauma for you, so please let us know if you’re not comfortable with any phase of the self-protection portion.
-Many clients have told us this part was not only extremely valuable but also helped psychologically as well.
-We encourage you to push yourself outside your comfort zone and we think you will be amazed at what you can accomplished.

 What you can do